uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 ## Individual LTS Allocations

-Individual LTS allocations are intended for personal or individual use and are available to all UAB affiliated individuals.
+Individual LTS allocations are intended for individual use and are available to all UAB affiliated individuals.
 These allocations are tied to the individual’s email and provide 5 TB of storage.

 {{ read_csv('data_management/res/individual_allocation_functional_roles.csv', keep_default_na=False) }}